 These are generalizations.
 They do not apply to all people in all cultures at all times.
 There are always exceptions.
 When the spirit comes to westerners, they need guidance to understand what is happening to them.
 They may need guidance to learn the basics of how to connect with their spirit guides.

 There are many people teaching shamanic skills now.
 Learning shamanic skills does not make one a spirit walker.
 One can have very effective healing skills without being a spirit walker.
 There are many forms of energy healing and faith healing that work very well.
 Spirit makes one a spirit walker.

 In most indigenous cultures, this is not something that one desires or pursues.
 It is a burden, a responsibility, a sacrifice.
 If you feel called to this path, I urge you to consider what it means.
 Ask yourself if you have the necessary relationship with your ancestors and all of creation to do this well.
+Are you firmly plugged into the matrix of life to serve the whole web well?
 The primary role of the Healer archetype is to heal oneself.
 Are you balanced enough in ego and health to serve?